-Prompted by a good bit of feedback from a beginner regarding the lack of a legend on the Tyrebagger map (sorry about that) here is a useful link to a page explaining map symbols and control descriptions side-by-side put together by Backwoods Orienteering Club (Australian – just to prove how international the system is):
+Prompted by a good bit of feedback from a beginner regarding the lack of a legend on the Tyrebagger map (sorry about that) here is a useful link to a page explaining map symbols and control descriptions:

 Map symbols and control descriptions explained

 (NB these are for forest maps.
-There is a different set for urban maps which I’ll post in the autumn for our Urban Sprints Series.)
+There is a different set for urban maps with additional symbols for things like steps and underpasses.)

 TIP There’s a lot to take in on that page so concentrate on the basics…